satbq/musicMCT/README.md

 Theory,” *Journal of Music Theory* 69/1 (2025): 1-49.
 The goal of this package is to give musicians and music scholars computational tools that make it easier to work with this theory.
 In a nutshell, Modal Color Theory models musical scales as points in a geometry.
-The location of those points relative to various hyperplane arrangements tells us a lot about the scales’ internal structures and mutual relationships.
+The locations of those points relative to various hyperplane arrangements tell us a lot about the scales’ internal structures and mutual relationships.
 The shape of those hyperplane arrangements gets pretty complex–for the important case of seven-note scales, the main arrangement has 42